William Lerach: Background

 Lerach was appointed by President Clinton to the U.S. Holocaust Memorial Council in 1998.
 He was also a figure in ending the Joe Camel advertising and marketing campaign by RJ Reynolds.
 Lerach successfully argued the case in front of the California Supreme Court, stating that R.J.
 Reynolds' Joe Camel campaign constituted a fraudulent business practice because it targeted minors and induced minors and cigarette sellers to break the law.

 In 2007, Lerach pleaded guilty to one count of obstruction of justice for concealing illegal payments to a plaintiff and ordered to forfeit $7.75 million.
 He was sentenced to a two-year prison term.
 He was disbarred in 2009.
-Lerach was a major Democratic donor for many years.
 His case and sentencing were presided over by US District Court Judge John F. Walter.

 Lerach earned his undergraduate and law degrees from the University of Pittsburgh.
-He gave the May 2003 Commencement Address "American Law: Instrument of Social Progress or Weapon of Repression?" at the Univ of Pittsburgh Law School.
+He gave the May 2003 Commencement Address "American Law: Instrument of Social Progress or Weapon of Repression?" at Pittsburgh's School of Law.
 The University of Pittsburgh bestowed one of its highest awards on Lerach, designating him a "Legacy Laureate" reserved for the University's most outstanding graduates.
 He was a major financial donor to Democratic Party organizations at the state and national level.

 On a televised PBS broadcast, Lerach was part of a panel to discuss accounting fraud, corporate misconduct and securities laws and regulations on the program, "NOW with Bill Moyers" on September 27, 2002 and November 21, 2003.